Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

 \subsection{VLM-based Scenario Analysis}

-The current progress in sceneratio generation with VLMs is quite at the beginning, but \glspl{vlm} have shown already big promises for scenario analysis in \gls{ad}.
-Examples include NuScenes-QA~\cite{qian2024nuscenes} for Visual Question Answering (VQA), where a \gls{vlm} answers natural language questions grounded in driving scenes to support scenario analysis; NuPrompt~\cite{wu2025language} for language-guided tracking and prediction, and Refer-KITTI~\cite{wu2023referring} for multi-object referring tracking tasks.
+The current progress in scenario generation with \glspl{vlm} is quite at the beginning, but \glspl{vlm} have already shown big promises for scenario analysis in \gls{ad}.
+Examples include NuScenes-QA~\cite{qian2024nuscenes} for \glspl{vqa}, where a \gls{vlm} answers natural language questions grounded in driving scenes to support scenario analysis; NuPrompt~\cite{wu2025language} for language-guided tracking and prediction, and Refer-KITTI~\cite{wu2023referring} for multi-object referring tracking tasks.
 However, these models are not considered foundation models because they do not utilize fully pre-trained foundation architectures.
-Rather, they construct task-oriented frameworks based on LLM backbone components.
+Rather, they construct task-oriented frameworks based on \gls{llm} backbone components.

 In this section, we focus on foundation \glspl{vlm} pre-trained on large-scale, diverse image–text datasets with cross-domain generalization.
 We examine their potential to improve transferability, explainability, and efficiency in analyzing complex \gls{ad} scenarios.
-We structure our discussion around four key application areas and show their various techniques and applications in \autoref{tab:vlm_Analysis}.
+We structure our discussion around four key application areas, and show their techniques and applications in \autoref{tab:vlm_Analysis}.